stonerey/RemoteAssistant/README_en.md

 ![Image text](Image/hls2.jpg)
 ## Operating conditions

-#### 1.Run XRChatServer.exe，must be install MySQL database on local computer, and create database: chatsql, password: 123456.
-Then import account.dbf in the tools folder into the database.UserAvatar in the data table is your own UserAvatar address.
+#### 1. To run the server XRChatServer.exe, install the MySQL 8.0.18 database or earlier on the local computer and create the database chatsql with the password 123456.
+Port: 3306.
+Then import account.dbf from the tools folder into the database.
+UserAvatar Enter your own user avatar address in the data table.
+You can also use [HFS File Server] (https://www.rejetto.com/hfs/?f=intro) in the local head is set the address.

+#### 2. If the Charater set utfmb3 error occurs, install mysql 8.0.18 database version or earlier.

 ![Image text](Image/sqlset.png)
 ![Image text](Image/SQL.png)
 #### 2、Run the server first and then the PC and Hololens client.